-By my count, there are around 30 full-sized (or lifelike) statues of famous Dubliners (and Irish people) immortalised in statues dotted around the city centre.
-To get to them all would require more than a day, unless you’re some kind of running machine, you have a motorbike, or you don’t sleep.
+By my count, there are around 30 full-sized (or lifelike) statues of famous Dubliners (and Irish people) immortalized in statues dotted around the city centre.
+To get to them all would require more than a day.
+Unless you’re some kind of running machine, you have a motorbike, or you don’t sleep.

-The most interesting (and this is just my opinion) are the following, which you should add to Google Maps and get a selfie with each one.
+The most interesting (and this is just my opinion) are the following, which you should add to Google Maps and get a selfie with each statue.

 - James Joyce – North Earl Street.
 For many people, the greatest writer from Ireland (and some say the English language)

 - James Connolly – Irish republican and the man they named Dublin’s Connolly station after.

 Mr.Screen (Fictional) – O’ Connell Street.
 A cinema usher.

 - Luke Kelly – Sheriff Street.
 Located on one of old Dublin’s least desirable streets, the status commemorates one of Ireland’s best-loved folk musicians.

 - Brendan Behan – Royal Canal off Dorset St. Behan was one of Ireland’s greatest writers of plays, stories, and poems.

 - Wolfe Tone – St Stephen’s Green.
 The Irish revolutionary, father of Irish republicanism, and owner of a great name, later hijacked by the band the Wolfe Tones.